lucasemannuelll/Questions/README.md

 # Questions
-Some easy programming questions that decided to make on my spare time
+Some easy programming questions that i decided to make on my spare time.